OpenMoonRay/openmoonray-docs/docs/hydra/render-settings.md

 **Environment Variable:** $HDMOONRAY_HOSTS > 0

 **Description:** When this is turned on, hdMoonRay will render using one or more hosts taken from the Arras pool, instead of running on your local machine.
 This can reduce the load on the local machine, and resolve to a final image much more quickly if multiple remote hosts are used.
 You should check the availability of Arras hosts before using this.
-This option has no effect in developer mode.
+This option has no effect in debug mode.

 ## Remote Hosts
 **Type:** Int